kenlukas/teractf/CTFs/teractf2025/Rev-MyCrypto/README.md

 >>> chr(116)
 't'
 ```
-We could do this for all manually but it's easier to write a script.
+We could do this all manually, but it's easier to write a script.

 **teractf{Wh3n_1n_d0ubt_r3ad_Th3_s0urc3_c0d3}**